COSHH Stores – Hazardous Substance Storage

 They will then need to determine measures to prevent or adequately control exposure.
 Plus, they should be aware of the hierarchy of control measures that must be followed in relation to the risk associated with a specific substance.

 In summary, chemical storage should be in accordance with the manufacturers instructions and safety data sheets.
-The storage area should include sufficient space, be organised and tidy, good lighting and be well ventilated.
+The storage area should include sufficient space, be organised and tidy, contain good lighting and be well ventilated.
 It should also have a floor that is resistant to chemical damage and is easy to clean and maintain.

 Ultimately, the organisation or employer is responsible for the implementation of COSHH, with obligations including: